 More autumn inspired recipes

-If you love this fall salad with maple dijon dressing I highly recommend you check out some of my other favourite cozy autumn inspired recipes:
+If you love this apple and kale salad, I highly recommend you check out some of my other favourite cozy autumn inspired recipes:

 - buffalo chicken spaghetti squash